 Some of the questions posed by this conference include: What makes a religious text uniquely ‘Khōjā’ and how does has that identity evolved diachronically in various spacial contexts?
 How can the ginan (jñānō) corpus be categorized to reflect its interpolation over time, script changes, and space.
 How did the extinction of the Khōjā Sindhi script create a discontinuity that aided the development of modern Khōjā creedal Islamic identities?
 How does the tension between and ethnic Indic and Near Eastern Islamic identities manifest itself in the preservation of Khōjā heritage?
 How is communal religious authority constructed and contested transnationally?

-A two-day conference with a public keynote bringing together interdisciplinary Anglophone and Francophone scholars in the humanities, generally defined, to present and discuss the development of Khōjā identity over the past three centuries among transnational communities in South Asia, East Africa, Western Europe, and North America.
-The output of the conference will be an edited volume published by École Française d'Extrême-Orient.
+A three-day conference with a public keynote bringing together interdisciplinary Anglophone and Francophone scholars in the humanities, generally defined, to present and discuss the development of Khōjā identity over the past three centuries among transnational communities in South Asia, East Africa, Western Europe, and North America.
+The output of the conference will be two edited volumes.

-Venue: Paris at Le Centre d'Études de l'Inde et de l'Asie du Sud (CEIAS)
+Venue: Le Centre d'Études de l'Inde et de l'Asie du Sud (CEIAS)

 Michel Boivin is Senior Research Fellow at the Centre for South Asian Studies and he teaches Historical Anthropology of Muslim Societies in Colonial and Postcolonial South Asia at the School of Advanced Studies in Social Sciences (EHESS, Paris).
 He also supervises a number of master and PhD students, at EHESS as well as at the University of Karachi where he is external examiner for PhD.
 In 2011, he has founded the Centre for Social Sciences in Karachi (CSSK), a French NGO whose aim is to foster the studies in Social Sciences related to Pakistan and South Asia.